isabelle-prover/isabelle-tools-collection/README.md

 # Isabelle Tools Collection
 This is a collection of maintained [Isabelle](https://isabelle.in.tum.de) add-on tools.
-Most are Isabelle/Scala components that are either very niche, too experimental, or not stable enough, to have made it into the distribution.
+Most are Isabelle/Scala components that are either very niche, too experimental, or not stable enough, to have made it into the distribution (yet).

 Each tool resides in its own repository.
 This page merely gives an overview,